term7/anthropozaenta-solo-mod/README.md

 - We removed the search functionality because it leverages a third party service: [UNPKG](https://unpkg.com)
 - We removed content related to twitter and facebook, yet we were asked to keep instagram
 - We changed the copyright from © to a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode)
+- We added jQuery
 - We added Mastodon integration
+- We added German & English language buttons
-- We added jQuery
+- We added the Anthropozänta logo as a scroll-top-to-page button

 # Mastodon